-Bacterial cultures: Specimen requiring bacteriology investigation must be collected in a clean container and examined in the laboratory within 2-6 hours.
-They should be refrigerated at 5° C \pm 3°C without preservative if a delay > 2 hours is expected.
-Then, they should be examined within 24 hours [2, 22].
+Bacterial cultures: Specimen requiring bacteriology investigation must be collected in a clean container and examined in the laboratory within 2-6 h.
+They should be refrigerated at 5 °C ± 3 °C without preservative if a delay >2 h is expected.
+Then, they should be examined within 24 h [2, 22].
 If the delay is unavoidable and a refrigeration is not possible, containers pre-filled with preservative, e.g., boric acid alone [71] or in combination with formate or other stabilising media [72, 73] must be used.
-Boric acid will stabilise white cell number and bacterial concentration in urine held at $\pm 20^{\circ}$ C $\pm 5^{\circ}$ C for 24 hours.
+Boric acid will stabilise white cell number and bacterial concentration in urine held at +20 °C ± 5 °C for 24 h.
 It should be noted, however, that borate may inhibit particularly growth of Pseudomonas spp.
 [74].
 Since boric acid concentration may be critical for successful preservation, containers containing boric acid shall be filled to the indicated line to achieve the correct borate concentration.
-(Annex I.2, Table I-2).
+(Annex I.2, Table 39).

 Biobanks: Urine specimens collected for biobanking have different specifications, depending on the intended analytics.
-Many analytes are stable in urine specimens maintained at $+5^{\circ}$ C \pm 3°C for 24 h before cryopreservation; however, sensitive analytes exist, e.g., in metabolomics [75].
+Many analytes are stable in urine specimens maintained at $+5 \text{ °C} \pm 3 \text{ °C}$ for 24 h before cryopreservation; however, sensitive analytes exist, e.g., in metabolomics [75].

-RECOMMENDATION: Preservation of urine specimens is obligatory if the sample is not analysed within 2-6 hours after voiding.
+RECOMMENDATION 21: Preservation of urine specimens is obligatory if the sample is not analysed within 2-6 h after voiding.
 Consider refrigeration if applicable.
 Guidance to criteria of successful preservation of most common measurements from urine is given in this guideline.
 (1, B)

-3.3.1.
-Criteria to successful preservation
+3.3.1 Criteria to successful preservation

-According to the ISO 15189:2022, Chapter 6.6.3 [21], consumables that can affect the quality of examinations often need a verification of performance with relevant clinical specimens despite validation by the manufacturers, before placing them into use.
+According to the chapter 6.6.3 of the ISO 15189:2022 [21], consumables that can affect the quality of examinations often need a verification of performance with relevant clinical specimens despite validation by the manufacturers, before placing them into use.
 Many common urine analytes exhibit exponential changes in their concentrations in disease, while some components show linear changes in disease.
 Criteria for a preserved specimen are suggested accordingly.

-3.3.1.1.
-Chemical measurements
+3.3.1.1 Chemical measurements

-For chemical measurands, exponential changes occur, e.g., in albumin excretion into urine, starting from below 3 mg/mmol creatinine up to 30 mg/mmol creatinine or more in nephropathies (corresponding to 30 to 300 mg/g creatinine, respectively).
+For chemical measurands, exponential changes occur, e.g., in albumin excretion into urine, starting from below 3 mg/mmol creatinine up to 30 mg/mmol creatinine or more in nephropathies (corresponding to 30-300 mg/g creatinine, respectively).
 Excretion of electrolytes and several metabolites, such as sodium, urate or citrate increases or decreases usually in a linear way in diseases.
-For linear changes, a 90% preservation of original concentration is suggested to be desirable (a minimum is 80%), to remain negligible as compared to intra-individual biological variation (changes in diuresis or diet).
+For linear changes, a 90 % preservation of original concentration is suggested to be desirable (a minimum is 80 %), to remain negligible as compared to intraindividual biological variation (changes in diuresis or diet).

-3.3.1.2.
-Particle counting
+3.3.1.2 Particle counting

 WBC and RBC counts vary from below 10×10^6 /L to 3-4 exponentials higher counts, and urine bacteria from 10×10^6 /L up to 4-5 exponentials higher counts in clinical specimens.
-The preservation of a particle component in the original urine specimen is suggested to be defined as a maximum of a two-fold change (a maximum loss of -50% or increase of +100%) from the original concentration of urine WBC, RBC or other cells, to remain negligible as compared to an exponentially defined classifications of disease [76, 70].
+The preservation of a particle component in the original urine specimen is suggested to be defined as a maximum of a two-fold change (a maximum loss of -50 % or increase of +100 %) from the original concentration of urine WBC, RBC or other cells, to remain negligible as compared to an exponentially defined classifications of disease [70, 76].

-3.3.1.3.
-Bacterial culture
+3.3.1.3 Bacterial culture

 Significant limits of bacterial colony counts in culture vary from 10^2 to 10^5 CFU/mL (or 10^5 to 10^8 CFB/L).
-Less than a three-fold (0.5 x log10 = V10 = 3.1) change (increase or decrease) in bacterial concentration in the index urine sample is suggested to be a criterion for successful preservation as compared to the refrigerated control urine sample.
+Less than a three-fold (0.5 in log10 scale corresponding to $\sqrt{10=3.1}$) change (increase or decrease) in bacterial concentration in the index urine sample is suggested to be a criterion for successful preservation as compared to the refrigerated control urine sample.